26TracyNjoroge/social-links-profile-main/README-template.md

 ### The challenge

+This project is a simple web page that showcases some social link profiles.
+The challenge was to practice basic HTML and CSS skills, including creating structured content and styling it to be visually appealing.
-Users should be able to:
+Users using the page should be able to:

 - See hover and focus states for all interactive elements on the page